-Cholesterol is a wax-like substance that is present in the cell membranes of body tissues and is carried in the blood plasma.
-It is a sterol; a combination of alcohol and steroid and is also called atherosclerotic plaque.
-The body requires cholesterol in order to form and sustain cell membranes, help with the production of bile and aid the metabolism of fat-soluble vitamins.
+Cholesterol is a wax-like substance present in the cell membranes of body tissues and is carried in the blood plasma.
+It is a sterol (alcohol and steroid combination) also called atherosclerotic plaque.
+The body requires cholesterol to form and sustain cell membranes, help with bile production, and aid the metabolism of fat-soluble vitamins.

-Over time, cholesterol builds up on the artery walls and this condition is known as atherosclerosis.
-Atherosclerosis was thought to be an affliction of the elderly until the 1950s when American pathologists were sent to Korea by the Pentagon to study the bodies of servicemen who died during the conflict.
-They autopsied around 2000 soldiers and found that approximately 75% had waxy, yellow deposits on the walls of their arteries; a shocking statistic considering the average age of the soldiers was 21.
-Their findings astonished the scientific community as it highlighted the onset of heart disease in the very young.
+Over time cholesterol builds up on the artery walls, a condition called atherosclerosis.
+Atherosclerosis was thought to be an affliction of the elderly until the 1950s.
+When American pathologists were sent to Korea by the Pentagon to study the bodies of soldiers who died during the conflict, they autopsied around 2000 soldiers and found that approximately 75% had waxy, yellow deposits on the walls of their arteries; a shocking statistic considering the average age of the soldiers was 21.
+Their findings astonished the scientific community highlighting the onset of heart disease in the very young.

 LDL and HDL Cholesterol

 There are two different types of cholesterol; low-density lipoproteins (LDL) and high-density lipoproteins (HDL).
-HDL is commonly known as 'good' cholesterol and LDL is recognised as 'bad' cholesterol.
+HDL is commonly known as 'good' cholesterol, and LDL is recognized as 'bad' cholesterol.
 LDL has been markedly linked with heart disease, whereas HDL is thought to reduce the chance of a heart attack.
-It has been estimated that approximately 25% of Americans are at risk from heart disease due to atherosclerosis, and around 10% have such high levels that doctors are left no choice than to prescribe cholesterol reducing drugs.
+It has been estimated that approximately 25% of Americans are at risk from heart disease due to atherosclerosis, and around 10% have such high levels that doctors have no choice but to prescribe cholesterol-reducing drugs.

 Foods that Lower LDL Cholesterol

-There are a number of foods which are believed to significantly lower LDL cholesterol.
-Fiber-rich foods are said to be particularly beneficial and will not only lower 'bad' cholesterol, but also help the bowel to function properly, lowering the risk of colon and bowel cancer.
-There are many other foods that can help the body fight back against these dangerous deposits.
+Many foods are believed to significantly lower LDL cholesterol.
+Fiber-rich foods are said to be particularly beneficial.
+Fiber will lower 'bad' cholesterol and help the bowel function properly, reducing the risk of colon and bowel cancer.
+Many other foods can help the body fight back against these dangerous deposits.

-Fiber-rich foods, particularly oat bran, barley and wheat bran.
+Some Fiber-rich foods are oat bran, barley, and wheat bran.
 They can be eaten as a cereal for breakfast and sprinkled onto other foods.
 Pearl barley can be added to soups.
-Apples and pears also have considerable amounts of soluble fiber and should be enjoyed on a daily basis
+Apples and pears also have considerable amounts of soluble fiber and should be enjoyed daily.

 Beans, Peas & Lentils (Pulses) are high in fiber and low-fat.
 They also contain lecithin, a nutrient that lowers cholesterol.
-Try to incorporate kidney, fava, borlotti, and other dried whole-foods into your diet; there are many different types of lentils and peas that are delicious in soups and stews
+Try to incorporate kidney, fava, borlotti, and other dried whole foods into your diet; many different types of lentils and peas are delicious in soups and stews.

-Raw carrots are rich in a fiber called pectin that is renowned for minimizing cholesterol.
-There are a number of fruits that also contain pectin, including; apples, citrus fruits, strawberries, raspberries, and other red or blackberries
+Raw carrots are rich in a fiber called pectin, renowned for minimizing cholesterol.
+Many fruits also contain pectin, including; apples, citrus fruits, strawberries, raspberries, and other red or blackberries